 As others joined, we changed our name to the more inclusive South Cumberland FIBER Guild and have been meeting ever since.
 At first we met in members’ homes, then settled on the Shippensburg Public Library as a good central meeting place.
 Our regular meetings are held the third Saturday of each month at 10:00 am.
-Please check our "Upcoming Events" page to learn what we have planned for 2017.
+Please check our "Calendar" page to learn what we have planned for 2020.

 Members are interested and involved in many fiber activities.
 Spinners of many types of animal and plant fibers, weavers, knitters, crocheters, felters, rug hookers, shepherds, and plant fiber growers bring new ideas and information to the guild.